-- Combine butter, Guinness beer and cocoa in a saucepan over medium heat.
+- Add butter, Guinness beer and cocoa in a saucepan over medium heat.
 Stir until butter melts then set the mixture aside to cool slightly, about 10 minutes.

-- Let cake cool in pan for 10 to 15 minutes.
-Carefully remove from pan and let cool completely on a wire rack.
+- Let cake cool in pan for exactly 10 minutes.
+Use a knife or cake spatula around the edges of the cake pan to help it release from the pan.
+Carefully remove cake from pan and let cool completely on a wire rack.

 - When cake has cooled, drizzle with chocolate ganache or dust with powdered sugar

 - Heat 1 cup heavy cream over medium heat.
 Chop chocolate into small pieces and place them in a glass mixing bowl.